Studio Widgets

 Title

-Here users can define the widget title.
+Here, users can define the widget tooltip text.

 Placement